 Once a week, with breaks along the way, you will receive a question to ponder.
-Please take time to answer these questions along the way.
+Please take time to answer these questions through self-reflection.
 Your reply to each question should not exceed one (1) typed page.
 It is not possible to answer these questions incorrectly.
 There is no right or wrong answer.
 The questions are hopefully helping you to think about areas you may not have considered in the past or may consider now from a different perspective.

 Spiritual Autobiography Assignment:

 For this assignment, you will be required to hand in a written report on your exploration of spirituality in your life.
 Feel free to use your creativity in terms of how you format your spiritual autobiography but try to include information on such things as: